 Stay hydrated: Water helps to flush out toxins in the body so staying hydrated is essential to every bodily function.
 One recent study found that staying hydrated may boost a particular immune response to enable your body to better fight the viruses.
 Women should shoot for at least 9 cups of water per day and men, 13 cups.

 Clean those germy surfaces: Arm yourself with those canister disinfecting wipes to annihilate germs, bacteria from the many surfaces around you that can make you sick.
-Germs tend to linger on surfaces for hours so take some time to wipe down germ havens like computer keyboards, light switches, doorknobs, phones, TV remotes, faucet handles, car doors handles, steering wheels.
+Germs tend to linger on surfaces for hours so take time to wipe down germ havens like computer keyboards, light switches, doorknobs, phones, TV remotes, faucet handles, car door handles, steering wheels.
 Just aim and wipe!

 Hand sanitizer: Even though handwashing with ordinary soap and water is the most effective way to remove germs from your hands, alcohol-based hand sanitizers kill most types of bacteria, viruses, and fungi in a few seconds.
 Rubbing your hands with sanitizer for about 15 seconds is ideal.